lead forensics image

 • Self-priming up to 6m (dry)

-• Ability to handle solids up to 25mm (model-dependant)
+• Ability to handle solids up to 25mm (model-dependent)

 Specifications